Kungfoowiz/Simple-API-Interface-Specification/README.md

 # Devaluation API Version 1

 #### Description
-Calculates a devalued value based on the specified operation name and quantity factor.
+Calculates a Devalued value based on the specified Operation Name and Quantity Factor.

 #### Endpoint
 GET /Devaluation